Carol SachsTravelling around the world with a camera and a tandem

-Brazilian Photographer Carol Sachs and her partner saved up money for over three years in order to go on a 15-month round-the-world trip by tandem.
-Carrying little else apart from her cameras, Carol gradually sent film back to the UK as she travelled.
-On her return, she was greeted by hundreds of photographs of their life-changing trip.
+Brazilian Photographer Carol Sachs and her partner spent three years dreaming of their 15-month transcontinental trip, by tandem bike.
+Carrying little else apart from her cameras, Carol gradually sent film back to the UK as she travelled and from time to time was greeted by hundreds of scans of photographs of their life-changing trip.
 These definitely are not the kind of run-of-the-mill travel snaps you’ll see someone posting on Facebook during their gap year.
 Here Carol tells us how you go about planning a 15-month-long bike ride, and what to expect along the way.

 Give us your route, in a nutshell.

-I came home and told my partner we had to do a big one, but he’d just had a spark of his own.
-He’d just read Dervla Murphy’s Full Tilt, the story of her solo bike trip from Ireland to India in the ‘60s.
+I came home and told my partner about this incredible feeling, and how I wanted to experience it again, with him.
+That I wanted us to go on a very long trip.
+While I was away though, he’d had a spark of his own.
+He'd read Dervla Murphy’s Full Tilt, the story of her solo bike trip from Ireland to India in the ‘60s.
 I was open but not immediately convinced because I was not a cyclist at all.
-I had only learnt to ride a bike properly at the advanced age of 28 and though I loved it, I would still get off and push at certain major roundabouts.
+I only learned to ride a bike properly at the advanced age of 28 and, though I loved it, I was still far from proficient.
+To this day I still feel insecure on the road, still get off and push if traffic is too heavy or too fast.

 Were you nervous?
 If so, what were you scared of?